grafana/mimir/docs/configuration/arguments.md

   The maximum number of top-level PromQL queries that will execute at the same time, per querier process.
   If using the query frontend, this should be set to at least (`-querier.worker-parallelism` \* number of query frontend replicas).
 Otherwise queries may queue in the queriers and not the frontend, which will affect QoS.
 Alternatively, consider using `-querier.worker-match-max-concurrent` to force worker parallelism to match `-querier.max-concurrent`.

-- `-querier.query-parallelism`

-  This refers to database queries against the store when running the deprecated Mimir chunks storage (e.g. Bigtable or DynamoDB).
-This is the max subqueries run in parallel per higher-level query.

 - `-querier.timeout`

   The timeout for a top-level PromQL query.